-The estate tax in 2011 may have top marginal rates as high as 60%.
-Each \$1 million moved to an irrevocable trust could save \$600,000 of taxes.
-The benefits of the trust can far out-weigh the costs -- even if advisers spend the extra billable hours to develop the balance sheet, vision statement, consent grid, cash flows, flowcharts, and next action lists described in this article.
+The estate tax benefits of an irrevocable trust can far outweigh the costs-even if advisors spend the extra billable hours to develop the balance sheet, vision statement, consent grid, cash flows, flowcharts, and next-action lists described above.
 The client can have confidence that all six key dimensions have been analyzed correctly when the attorney summarizes the trust benefits with pictures, numbers, and text showing the projected distributions to trust beneficiaries.
-Clients should see a compelling value proposition as the attorney works with advisers to communicate how the quantitative and qualitative benefits of the trust far outweigh the costs.
+Clients should see a compelling value proposition as the attorney works with advisors to communicate how the quantitative and qualitative benefits of the trust far outweigh the costs.